 With some practice though I’m starting to get quite quick at it, but I was looking at my dishwasher and wondered…

 Are French Presses Dishwasher safe?
-I’ve long thrown out the box of mine so I can’t just check so I did as you did, I took to the internet and did all the research I could, for every make and every type of french press, here’s what I found.
+I’ve long thrown out the box of mine so I can’t just check so I did as you did, I took to the internet and did all the research I could, for every make and every type of French press, here’s what I found.

+Parts of the French press are dishwasher safe.
 If your french press has a glass carafe you can remove then you can put it in the dishwasher, on the top shelf.
 BUT there is a chance it’s going to break while it’s in there, the spout in particular is not the strongest and you could end up with a broken french press needing to get replacement parts.
 And the plunger is dishwasher safe but the metal filter could get deformed in the dishwasher.